SiNa88/authentication-encryption-of-digital-image/README.md

-# authentication-encryption-of-digital-image
+# Paper

-Authentication Encryption and Confidentiality Block Cipher Modes of Operation on Digital Image
+Mehran, N. and Khayyambashi, M.R., 2017.
+Performance evaluation of authentication-encryption and confidentiality block cipher modes of operation on digital image.
+International Journal of Computer Network and Information Security, 11(9), p.30.